Sean Long: International

 In the 1997 post season, Long was selected to play for Great Britain from the interchange bench in two matches of the Super League Test series against Australia.

 In 2004, Long served a three-month ban for his part in the 2004 rugby league betting scandal.
 Despite this, Long was selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In the final against Australia he played at scrum half in the Lions' 44–4 loss.

 Following the 2006 season, Long was selected for Great Britain in the Tri nations.
 Long played in the first game between Great Britain and Australia, which resulted in Great Britain's first victory in Sydney in 18 years, with a score of 23–12.
 However, on 13 November 2006, Long returned home from the Tri-Nations tour, with 'personal reasons' cited as the reason by Great Britain coach Brian Noble.

-Long officially retired from international football on 16 April 2007, wishing to concentrate on his club career.
+Long officially retired from international football in April 2007, wishing to concentrate on his club career.